 But she would say nothing more.
 Jack handed the witch over to Richard and told him to take her back to the palace.
 The witch would be locked safely in a cell, visited by a priest daily until she died of old age in the hopes of saving her shriveled soul.
 (And though this was no doubt the best and holiest decree Jack could ordain for her, I personally feel very sorry for the priest.)

-When Richard was gone and the almost-poisoned traveler received clear water, the King and his remaining knights ransacked the house.
-But they really did not have to look far, for the blanket lay in glory and full sight upon the witch’s bed.
+When Richard was gone and the almost-poisoned traveler received clear water, the King and his knights ransacked the house.
+But they really did not have to look far, for the blanket lay in glory on the witch’s bed.
 And really, where else would you expect to find a blanket?

 Next, they traveled to the end of the earth to find paradise.
 And when they got there, they found a golden ladder that stretched far above them into the pink and golden clouds, for here it was always sunset and dawn: the end of this life and the beginning of the next.

 “I once climbed a beanstalk,” observed the King, as they all stared up at the veil between two worlds, “believing it to be a way to heaven.
 I would gladly make the real climb to save my daughter.”
-But then he looked down in true humility.
+But then he looked down.
 “But I would not let the witch take her own life, and who am I to decide my own fate?
-No, I will pray and ask for guidance from above.”
+No, I will pray and ask for guidance from heaven.”

 Then he removed a little from the others, knelt down, and stayed there all night.

-In the morning, Verde awakened to see before him the same angel who had guided them through the desert.
-It was holding out a bowl filled with purple berries.
+The knights, of course, stayed up all night as well, arguing about who would climb the ladder.
+None of them was going to let the king sacrifice his own life.
+In the morning, Verde suddenly saw before him the same angel who had guided him and Roho through the desert.
+The angel was holding out a bowl filled with purple berries.

 “Take this to your king,” it said, “it is not his time yet.”

-When Jack rose and came back to his knights, Verde stepped forward and solemnly presented him with the bowl.
-There were tears in all the valiant knights’ eyes, and the king’s as well, for they loved him dearly and were very grateful that he would remain with them, and the king was relieved that he would see his wife and daughter again.
+When Jack rose and came back to his knights, Verde stepped forward and solemnly gave him the bowl.
+There were tears in all the knights’ eyes, and the king’s as well, for they loved him dearly.

 They continued on their way to the last place: the Amazon.
 When they arrived, they were very tired, hot, and thirsty.
-They found slippery mud slides all around that slipped into the river, and there were little springs that bubbled up from the ground, offering cool, refreshing relief.
-Corncob followed his instinct (which is what he always did, and it always had a fifty-fifty chance of being either idiotic or dumbfoundingly wise) and plunged onto the slippery slides, covering himself in cool mud, and lapping clear water from the springs.
-All the other knights followed suit, although the King retained his dignity and climbed down to the spring, where he filled all the water-skins, and drank from one himself.
-Then he filled a bowl with mud from the ground.
-Finished, he watched the knights frolic for a moment, and then called them to order, and they stood at attention.
+They found slippery mud slides all around that led into the river.
+Corncob followed his instinct (which is what he always did, and it always had a fifty-fifty chance of being either idiotic or wise) and plunged onto the slippery slides, covering himself in cool mud, and lapping clear water from the springs.
+All the other knights followed suit, while the King filled a bowl with mud from the ground.
+He watched the knights frolic for a moment, and then called them to order, and they stood at attention.

-“We have collected every item,” he told them; “It is time to go rescue my daughter.”
+“We have collected every item,” he told them; “It is time to rescue my daughter.”

 So they set out.
 But as they were halfway to the frigid ice caps, they encountered an evil werewolf!
 His vicious eyes gleamed at them so maliciously that they all stopped still.

 “ARRG!” he growled.
-“I have hated the royal family many years, and my only consolation was the witch that I could visit and we would both air our grievances daily.
-But now you have taken even her away from me, and I will punish you!
+“I have hated the royal family many years, and my only consolation was the witch that I could visit and we would both complain about you daily.
+But now you have taken her away from me, and I will punish you!
 HA!”
 At that last word, he reached out and swiped the bowl of mud from the king and drank it all down.
-Then he ran far away, but the mud was such that it made him a wolf forever, and he would never again become a man.
+Then he ran far away, but the mud was such that it made him a wolf forever, and he would never again transform into a man.

-The king was cast down in sadness and knew not what to do: knowing that he must waste more time by returning to the forest but dreading any more delay.
+The king was cast down in sadness and knew not what to do.

 But then George cried out merrily, “Well, friends!
 Our filthy hides will have to save the day today!
 Sire, we are all covered in this mud: take it from us and we can continue on our way.”

-Then the king smiled and they went on in joy until they reached the tiny castle in the frigid north.
+Then the king smiled for joy and they went on until they reached the tiny castle in the snow.
 There was the little glass house, and all within were quiet and asleep, for it was daytime and fairies sleep during the day.

-Then the king spread the Blanket of Sleep over the castle.
-He reached in and drew forth his miniscule infant daughter and mixed some berry juice with her milk in her teeny-tiny fairy bottle.
+The king spread the Blanket of Sleep over the castle.
+He reached in and drew forth his miniscule infant daughter, held her in his palm, and mixed some berry juice with her milk in her teeny-tiny fairy bottle.
 While he did this, the knights were taking each impish, sleeping fairy out of the castle one-by-one, and spreading the Amazon Mud on them so that they would always remain fairies and could not transform into vicious bears.
-Then they removed the blanket, and the princess and the fairies all woke up.
-The princess was her normal smallish size again, and the fairies were fairies forever.
+Then the king gave his daughter the berry juice to drink, they removed the blanket, and the princess and the fairies all woke up.
+The princess was her normal size again, and the fairies were fairies forever.
 They screamed in anger but could do nothing worse than buzz around the King, Knights, and Princess.

 They returned home in triumph, and the Queen was overjoyed to see her husband and daughter again.
-There was a celebration that lasted twenty days, but all the knights went right to their rooms to take a bath.
+There was a celebration that lasted twenty days, but all the knights went right to their rooms to take a bath first.